PEN International: Charter

+Women Writers Committee

+Due to concerns about the lack of women involved at panel level in Pen International, writers such as Joanne Leedom-Ackerman, Betty Friedan, Grace Paley, and Meredith Tax pushed for change.
+This led to the foundation of the Women Writers Committee (WWC) in 1991 at the PEN Congress in Vienna.
+The aim of the WWC is to amplify and protect the voices of women and gender-diverse writers worldwide.
+The WWC has run human rights campaigns to support Taslima Nasrin (Bangladesh), Nawal al Saadawi (Egypt), Gao Yu (China), Pussy Riot (Russia), Narges Mohammadi (Iran), and others.

 Writers in Prison Committee

 PEN International Writers in Prison Committee works on behalf of persecuted writers worldwide.
 Established in 1960 in response to increasing attempts to silence voices of dissent by imprisoning writers, the Writers in Prison Committee monitors the cases of as many as 900 writers annually who have been imprisoned, tortured, threatened, attacked, made to disappear, and killed for the peaceful practice of their profession.
 It publishes a bi-annual Case List documenting free expression violations against writers around the world.

 The committee also coordinates the PEN International membership's campaigns that aim towards an end to these attacks and to the suppression of freedom of expression worldwide.

 PEN International Writers in Prison Committee is a founding member of the International Freedom of Expression Exchange (IFEX), a global network of 90 non-governmental organisations that monitors censorship worldwide and defends journalists, writers, internet users, and others who are persecuted for exercising their right to freedom of expression.

 It is also a member of IFEX's Tunisia Monitoring Group (TMG), a coalition of twenty-one free expression organisations that began lobbying the Tunisian government to improve its human rights record in 2005.
 Since the Arab Spring events that led to the collapse of the Tunisian government, TMG has worked to ensure constitutional guarantees of free expression and human rights within the country.

 On 15 January 2016, PEN International joined human rights organisations Freemuse and the International Campaign for Human Rights in Iran, along with seven other organisations, to protest against the 2013 imprisonment and 2015 sentencing of musicians Mehdi Rajabian and Yousef Emadi, and filmmaker Hossein Rajabian, and called on the head of the judiciary and other Iranian authorities to drop the charges against them.

 Ma Thida is the Chair of this committee.